 How much does State Farm’s roadside assistance cost?

-State Farm charges a $4.56 annual fee for Emergency Roadside Service add-on coverage.
+State Farm charges around $3-4 per month for Emergency Roadside Service add-on coverage.
 That’s a pretty reasonable rate compared to other providers.
 This covers the first hour of labor, whether it’s a breakdown, extrication, towing or locksmith work.
 After that, you’ll have to pay for any extra expenses out-of-pocket.

 How do I use roadside assistance from State Farm?